-Raess notes that this can be a particularly savvy move if the upgrades you make are ones that would have required additional financing had you not had your vacation money to put toward them.
+Raess notes that this can be a particularly savvy move if the upgrades you make are ones that would have required additional financing had you not had the extra money to put toward them.
 Plus, “investing in your home and making those fixes when you can is something that just makes you feel good, so you can have pride in that ownership,” she says.

 Treat yourself to virtual childcare.
-Parents who have been balancing work with full-time child care for months on end deserve a break.
+Parents who have been balancing work with full-time child care for most of the year deserve a break.
 Virtual babysitting has become increasingly popular in the era of social distancing.
 You won’t be able to leave a child completely unattended, but a babysitter, tutor or piano teacher can interact with your child online to give you an hour or two of catch-up time.
-Your neighborhood may also have outdoor camps that enforce social distancing rules to help keep your kids active while you get some downtime.

 Splurge on your future trip.
-While no one can predict when the world will open up to leisure travel again, consider just letting your vacation savings grow so that you can upgrade your future experience, whether that means getting the honeymoon suite or the business class tickets.
+While no one can predict when the world will fully get back to leisure travel again, consider letting your savings grow so that you can upgrade a future experience, whether that means getting a honeymoon suite or business class tickets.

 Spend on your health and wellness.
-Now is not the time to ignore your physical and mental health.
-Gym visits and spa days are out of the question for many right now, but you can still make investments in yourself, whether that’s through a virtual workout class, a virtual visit to your therapist, an online class you’ve always wanted to take or even splurging on curbside pick-up from your favorite fancy restaurant.
+With the new year just around the corner, now is not the time to ignore your physical and mental health.
+While gym visits and spa days might still be out of the question right now, you can still make investments in yourself, whether that’s through a virtual workout class, a virtual visit to your therapist, an online class you’ve always wanted to take or even splurging on curbside pickup from your favorite fancy restaurant.

-“It's a very stressful time in different ways for every person,” Raess says.
-“Whatever it is that brings you happiness, I think it's really important to continue incorporating those things as you can, while still staying on track with your financial goals.”
+“Whatever it is that brings you happiness, I think it's really important to continue incorporating those things as you can, while still staying on track with your financial goals," Raess says.

 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™ and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board's initial and ongoing certification requirements.